Academia

 Cancer Medicines Forum

-EMA runs a Cancer Medicines Forum since March 2022, aiming to help advance research into optimising cancer treatments and foster high standards in cancer care in the European Union (EU).
+EMA Cancer Medicines Forum aims to help advance research into optimising cancer treatments and foster high standards in cancer care in the European Union (EU).

-EMA and the Heads of Medicines Agencies (HMA) are running a pilot project to enable clinical-oncology scientists to participate in medicine regulation.
-The pilot aims to achieve this by providing them with an understanding of basic principles relevant to their field.
+EMA and the Heads of Medicines Agencies (HMA) rolled out a pilot project to enable clinical-oncology scientists to participate in medicine regulation

-The pilot focuses on scientific advice and marketing authorisation assessments for human medicines.
+Completed in September 2024, the pilot focused on scientific advice and marketing authorisation assessments for human medicines.

 Exchange of expertise